larry-cable/VeraLuxPorting/README.md

 > *   **License:** GPL-3.0-or-later
 >
 > This repository is maintained by **lucasssvaz** (GitHub: [lucasssvaz](https://github.com/lucasssvaz)).
+>
 > The original JavaScript/PJSR port was created by **killerciao** (GitHub: [killerciao](https://github.com/killerciao)).
-> Thanks to them for their contributions to the community.
+> Thanks to Riccardo Paterniti for the original Python implementation and to killerciao for the original JavaScript/PJSR port.

 ---